-results obtained here are applicable to both of these configurations.
-Generally U, V, W and X can be very general sets, with $M: U \to W, T: U \to V$ and $N: V \to X$ mappings.
-For the selected context, unless stated otherwise, these mappings are nonlinear operators4 with domains and ranges real vector spaces; typically T is a nonlinear operator describing some nonlinear system, with M and N nonlinear operators describing input and output ancillary systems, respectively, either other nonlinear systems or even identity operators.
-When they describe ancillary systems e.g. measurement systems, M and N are usually many-to-one mappings.
+of nonlinear dynamical systems2 [12].
+In such networks, we will study occurrences of counter-cascaded systems using the framework shown in Fig. 1.
+Importantly, note that this framework includes both counter-cascaded $(M \neq I)$ and cascaded (M = I) systems configurations; I denotes the identity mapping.
+Therefore, the results obtained here are applicable to both of these configurations.
+In general U, V, W and X can be very general sets, with $M \subset U \times W$, $T \subset U \times V$ and $N \subset V \times X$ binary relations.
+However, here these relations are mappings $M: U \to W, T: U \to V$ and $N : V \to X$.
+For the selected context, unless stated otherwise, these mappings are nonlinear operators3 with domains and ranges real vector spaces; typically T is a nonlinear operator describing some nonlinear system, with M and Nnonlinear operators describing either nonlinear systems, input and output ancillary systems or even identity operators.
+When they describe ancillary systems, M and N are often many-toone mappings as is inevitably the case when they represent measurement systems.

-For the purpose of our presentation here, N is redundant and can be absorbed into T by replacing T with $N \circ T$.
-However, for applications of this work in other areas, it has a distinct and explicit purpose, as will be reported on in the future.
-Finally, the implicit relation $S \subset W \times X$ will either be single-valued (i.e. a mapping) or multivalued, depending on the problem considered.
+For the purpose of the presentation here, N is redundant and can be absorbed into T by replacing $N \circ T$ with T or by setting $N = I.^4$ However, for applications of these results in other areas, it has a distinct and explicit purpose, as will be reported on in the future.
+Finally, the implicit relation $S \subset W \times X$ will either be single-valued (i.e., a mapping) or multivalued, depending on the problem considered.